Course/HaskDB/refs/disk_based_transactions.md

 * **Consistency**
     * Resource is in a consistent state after a transaction commits.
 * **Isolation**
-    * Unaware of the affects of concurrently running transactions.
+    * Unaware of the effects of concurrently running transactions.
 * **Durability**
     * Once a transaction commits , changes should persist.